The Best Used Cars in Canada Under $10,000

 Mazda MX-5

-If your lifestyle allows you to trade some practicality for fun, don’t sleep on the Mazda MX-5.
-You may be surprised to learn it’s not at all unusual to score a second-generation MX-5—known by enthusiasts as the NB Miata—for less than $10,000 with under 100,000 kilometres on the odometer.
-It’s not even all that uncommon to find a third-generation, or NC, model a with similar mileage and price range.
+If your lifestyle allows you to trade some practicality for fun and you don’t need any rear seats, don’t sleep on the Mazda MX-5.
+Prices on MX-5s have gone up in Canada in recent years, but it’s still possible to find a second-generation MX-5—known by enthusiasts as the NB Miata—in roughly a $10,000 price range with under 150,000 kilometres on the odometer.
 Sure, you’re trading two rows of seats for one, and you’ll need to pack creatively for your weekends away.
 But isn’t that a small price to pay for pure, unadulterated (no turbos here), affordable motoring joy?

 2014 Lexus ES Hybrid Preview summaryImage